wmeints/effective-llm-applications/manuscript/04-the-art-and-nonsense-of-prompt-engineering.md

 decide how you want to handle this.
 You can choose to truncate older messages from the history or summarize the earlier messages to keep a shorter version around.

-In my experience it works very well to truncate older messages from the chat history until you have a consistent set of messages within your desired context window size.
+In my experience it works well to truncate older messages from the chat history until you have a consistent set of messages within your desired context window size.
 I've never had to resort to summarization of the history.
 This is because in chat scenarios older messages become less relevant as the conversation goes on.
 In some cases